-In September 2005, we held an important exhibition, Profane Revelation: the Surrealist Movement in Britain, at the Granell Foundation in Santiago de Compostela, with over 80 works by twenty-three surrealists, including that of seven members of the Leeds Group.
-Profane Revelation, the most high-profile public event that we have organized to date, was undoubtedly a landmark in the recent trajectory of Surrealism in Britain, drawing upon current, rather than ‘historical’ work, all selected from the previous five years of activity.
-What also characterized our exhibition was that many of the works had resulted from collective visual games, in some cases taking a ‘found’ image that was then interpreted by each of the players.
+In September 2005, we organised an important exhibition, Profane Revelation: the Surrealist Movement in Britain, at the Granell Foundation in Santiago de Compostela, with over 80 works by twenty-three surrealists, including that of seven members of the Leeds Group.
+Profane Revelation, the most high-profile public event that we have organized to date, was undoubtedly one of the landmarks in the trajectory of Surrealism in Britain this century, drawing upon current, rather than ‘historical’ work, all selected from the previous five years of activity.
+What also characterized this exhibition was that many of the works had resulted from collective visual games, in some cases taking a ‘found’ image that was then interpreted by each of the players.
 Such was the case, but even more so, for our two group exhibitions at Inkwell Arts in Leeds: Derelict Marvels (2018) and Encounters Under Black Lamplight (2019), which drew exclusively on our group’s activities and which were not conceived as ‘art’ exhibitions, but as presentations of surrealist evidence.

 Internal collective research has always been a strong focus of the Leeds Group’s projects, but we also regard communication and encounters with other surrealists, both in our own country and throughout the world, as of vital importance.
-From the very beginning, we were warmly welcomed into the international surrealist movement, and have had close relationship ever since with, in particular, the groups in Paris, Prague, Madrid, Chicago and Stockholm, having visited these cities, some of them frequently, to spend time with the groups there and have also enjoyed visits from Czech, French, Greek & Swedish surrealists in Leeds.
+From the very beginning, we were warmly welcomed into the international surrealist movement, and have had close relationships ever since with, in particular, the groups in Chicago, Paris, Prague, Madrid and Stockholm, having visited these cities, some of them frequently, to spend time with the groups there, and have also enjoyed visits to our city from Czech, French, Greek and Swedish surrealists.
 Our collaborations and individual contributions have appeared in various surrealist journals throughout the world, including: Analogon (Prague), Cahiers de l’umbo (Annemasse, France), Intervence (Brno, Czech Republic), Peculiar Mormyrid (Atlanta, USA), Oystercatcher (Denman Island, Canada), S.U.R.R.
-(Paris), Salamandra (Madrid), Stora Saltet (Stockholm).
+(Paris), Salamandra (Madrid), Siames (Santander, Spain) and Stora Saltet (Stockholm).

-At present, in December 2018, there are currently eight members of Leeds Surrealist Group who meet up in the city, but with ‘satellite’ members and close friends of the group with whom we collaborate, mostly in the north of the British Isles.
-We meet up on a weekly basis for discussions, surrealist games, enquiries, interventions, laughter, etc., and are open to invited guests who are genuinely interested in Surrealism as a living movement.
+At present, in November 2020, there are currently ten members of Leeds Surrealist Group.
+We meet up on a weekly basis in a small pub for discussions, games, enquiries, interventions, laughter, etc., and are open to invited guests who are genuinely interested in Surrealism as a living movement.